 Small tutor groups

 Pupils have daily access to support in the form of their tutor.
-Small tutor groups meet each morning, consisting of around 14 pupils.
+Small tutor groups meet each morning, consisting of around 15 pupils.
 Pupils will usually be assigned a tutor who is based within the department of one of their A-level courses.
 In this way, advice can be sought and problems dealt with as swiftly as possible.
-The progress of all sixth formers is regularly assessed and reviewed.
+The progress of all Sixth Formers is regularly assessed and reviewed.

 Feedback for parents

-Half-termly effort grades are issued in addition to twice-yearly reports and a parents’ evening each year.
-A few weeks into the first term of Lower Sixth there is an information evening for parents and pupils, whilst later on in the Lower Sixth year a higher education evening is held.
+Half-termly effort grades are issued in addition to a full School Report and two parents’ evenings each year.
+Early in the first of Lower Sixth, there is an information evening for parents and pupils.

 At each stage the Head of Sixth Form, Mr David Stone, and his Heads of Year (the Head of Lower Sixth and the Head of Upper Sixth) take a close interest in the progress and welfare of every pupil.